wirdehall/transition-router-react/README.md

 ## Contributing

 Anyone is free to open a PR and contribute to this project... just be civilized!
+Also, please join in on the [discussions](https://github.com/wirdehall/transition-router-react/discussions), feedback is appreciated.